Skip to main content

 Pollution Prevention

-Under the Pollution Prevention Act of 1990 (PPA), facilities that report to the Toxics Release Inventory (TRI) Program are required to include information on any newly implemented P2 activities.
-Many facilities also choose to include additional details that further describe their P2 actions.
+Under the Pollution Prevention Act of 1990 (PPA), facilities that report to the Toxics Release Inventory (TRI) Program are required to include information on newly implemented P2 activities.
+Many facilities also choose to include details that further describe their P2 actions.
 As a result, TRI serves as a robust tool for identifying effective P2 practices and highlighting pollution prevention successes.

-2022 Highlights
+2023 Highlights

 As with any dataset, there are many factors to consider when using TRI data.
 Find a summary of key factors associated with the data used in the National Analysis in the Introduction.
 For more information see Factors to Consider When Using Toxics Release Inventory Data.